Squirrelistic/squirrelistic-blog/how_to_run_web_file_server_in_the_container/README.md

 docker run --rm -it -p 8080:80 -v ./nginx-file-server/nginx.conf:/etc/nginx/nginx.conf:ro -v ./nginx-file-server/html:/etc/nginx/html nginx
 ```

+## How do I use it?

+Web server is available at http://localhost:8080 and http://[your-server-ip]:8080 addresses.

 ## Possible issues

 Pay attention to the encodings of text files (txt, html, etc.).